open-sauced/docs/docs/features/workspaces.md

   - "open source maintainers"
 ---

 In the OpenSauced app, your work unfolds within a Workspace: a virtual environment for managing information—whether for individual productivity, team collaboration, or company-wide operations.
-Workspaces serve as a centralized hub for sharing, collaborating on, and monitoring open source projects and their contributors.
+Workspaces serve as a centralized hub for sharing, collaborating on, and **tracking multiple repositories and organizations and their contributors in one place**.
 This feature is designed to streamline your open source involvement, making it more efficient and interconnected.

 ## Understanding Workspaces